manfredsteyer/standalone-example-cli/README.md

 **Alternative Syntax for Updating**

-This syntax, inspired by SolidJS, is shorter and the used properties are type safe (!).
+This syntax, inspired by SolidJS, is shorter, and the used properties are type safe (!).

 ```typescript
 this.store.update('flights', flights);